Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for General Trees

-Let $t$ be a triplet with leafs $i$, $j$ and $k$ that is either a resolved triplet $ij|k$ or an unresolved triplet $ijk$, where $i$ is to the left of $j$ and for the triplet $ijk$, $k$ is also to the right of $j$.
-Let $w$ be the lowest common ancestor of $i$ and $j$ and $(w,c)$ the edge from $w$ to the child $c$ whose subtree contains $j$.
-We anchor $t$ in the edge $(w,c)$.
-Let $s'(w,c)$ to be a set containing all triplets anchored in edge $(w,c)$.
-For the number of triplets $S(T_{1},T_{2})$ we have
+For a given tree $T$, let $t$ be a triplet with leaves $i$, $j$, and $k$ that is either a resolved triplet~$ij|k$ or an unresolved triplet $ijk$, where $i$ is to the left of $j$ and for the triplet $ijk$, $k$ is also to the right of $j$.
+Let~$w$ be the lowest common ancestor of $i$ and $j$ and $(w,c)$ the edge from $w$ to the child $c$ whose subtree contains $j$.
+We anchor $t$ in edge $(w,c)$.
+Let $s'(w,c)$ be the set containing all triplets anchored in edge $(w,c)$.
+For the number of shared triplets $S(T_{1},T_{2})$ we have:

-To count shared triplets efficiently we use the following coloring procedure: in $T_{1}$ color the leafs of every child subtree of $u$ to the left of $c$ red, the leafs of the child subtree of $c$ blue, the leafs of every child subtree to the right of $c$ green and give the color black to every other leaf.
-We then transfer this coloring to the leafs in $T_{2}$.
-For the resolved triplet $ij|k$, $i$ corresponds to the red color, $j$ corresponds to the blue color and $k$ corresponds to the black color.
-For the unresolved triplet $ijk$, $i$ corresponds to the red color, $j$ corresponds to the blue color and $k$ corresponds to the green color.
+For the efficient computation of $S(T_{1},T_{2})$ we use the following coloring procedure: Fix a node $u$ in~$T_{1}$ and a child $c$.
+Color the leaves of every child subtree of $u$ to the left of $c$ red, the leaves of the child subtree defined by~$c$ blue, the leaves of every child subtree to the right of $c$ green and give the color black to every other leaf of $T_{1}$.
+We then transfer this coloring to the leaves of~$T_{2}$.
+For the resolved triplet~$ij|k$, $i$ corresponds to the red color, $j$ corresponds to the blue color and $k$ corresponds to the black color.
+For the unresolved triplet~$ijk$, $i$ corresponds to the red color, $j$ corresponds to the blue color and~$k$ corresponds to the green color.